filecoin-project/lotus-docs/content/en/lotus/install/macos.md

 toc: true
 ---

 These instructions are specific to macOS.
-You can install Lotus on macOS 10.11 El Capitan or higher.
 If you are installing Lotus on a Linux distribution, head over to the [Linux section](#linux).
 There are several ways to install Lotus on macOS:

 - [Install with Homebrew](#install-with-homebrew).
 - [Build from source](#build-from-source).